Sustainable living = Rethinking pest control

 home-maintenance

-• Sealing entry points: One of the most effective preventative measures is sealing potential entry points.
-Small cracks and holes can invite unwanted insects.
-Learn which pests these openings might attract and how to address them in our guide: Holes in your home attract these insects.
+• Seal entry points: Small cracks and holes can invite unwanted insects.
+Learn which pests these openings attract and how to address them in our guide: Holes in your home attract these insects.

-• Managing attractants: The items you bring into and keep in your home can significantly influence pest activity.
-Understanding which foods attract pests can help you make better storage decisions.
-Discover more in: How is your home attracting insects?
+• Manage attractants: The items you bring into and keep in your home can significantly influence pest activity.
+Understanding which foods attract what pests can help you make better storage decisions.
+Discover more in How is your home attracting insects?

-• Home maintenance: Regular maintenance is crucial for keeping pests at bay, especially during extended absences.
-Find tips for maintaining a pest-free home during your travels and a free printable house cleaning checklist here: Home preparation for travel: Maintaining a pest-free haven.
+• Maintain your home: Regular maintenance is crucial for keeping pests at bay, especially during extended absences.
+Find tips for pest-free living—even during extended absences—in our article: Foods that insects like to eat

 Garden-specific strategies for eco-friendly pest control